Scottish Upland Sheep Support Scheme full guidance

 - Download guidance

-These notes cover the Scottish Upland Sheep Support Scheme.
+These notes cover the Scottish Upland Sheep Support Scheme (SUSSS).
 Please read them carefully so you understand the rules of the scheme.

 If you have any questions or concerns, please get in touch with your local area office.

-To obtain movement document forms please get in touch with your local area office, or contact SAMU by telephone on 0845 601 7597, fax on 01387 274 457 or e mail at firstname.lastname@example.org
+To obtain movement document forms please get in touch with your local area office, or contact the Scottish Animal Movement Unit (SAMU) by telephone on 0300 244 5888, fax on 0300 244 8844 or email at firstname.lastname@example.org

 You can also view the movements notified on and off your holding by registering with ScotEID.